genghisken/psat-server-web/README.md

 Which will start 4 services, comprised of:
 - `db` - A MariaDB instance.
 By default served at `localhost:3036`
 - `atlas-web` - A mod-wsgi instance to serve the django front end.
 By default served at `localhost:8086` and requires `db` to be running.
 - `adminer` - A web interface for interacting with the db.
 By default served at `localhost:8080` and requires `db` to be running.
-- `tests` - A single-use run of the unit tests, requires `db` to be running.
+- `tests` - A single-use run of the unit tests using django's `manage.py test`.
+Requires `db` to be running.

 Each of these services can be run independently with